 Davide Nari currently teaches saxophone at the “G. Bruno” Musical High School in Albenga, at the AIYA – Mooc Culture Institute in Singapore and at the Civica Scuola di Musica in Ovada (AL).
 He is the artistic director at the Musical Society “S. M. Immacolata” in Loano (SV), at the Complesso Bandistico “A. Forzano” in Savona and of the Calizzano Creative Saxophone Festival.

-He played also with the “Sanremo” Symphony Orchestra, the Ensemble Nuove Musiche, the “Opera Giocosa” in Savona, with artists such as Arno Bornkamp, Eric Marienthal, Riccardo Zegna, Quatour Ellipsos, Preston Duncan, Nicolas Arsenijevic, Hiroshi Hara, Seung-dong Lee, Brandon Jinwoo Choi, Pietro Tonolo, Gabriele Mirabassi, Luigi Bonafede, Giuseppe Andaloro, Andrea Bacchetti and he collaborated with Francesco Cafiso, Dado Moroni, Dino Rubino and Enrico Zanisi.
+He played also with the “Sanremo” Symphony Orchestra, the Ensemble Nuove Musiche, the “Opera Giocosa” in Savona, with artists such as Arno Bornkamp, Eric Marienthal, Timothy McAllister, Baptiste Herbin, Riccardo Zegna, Preston Duncan, Nicolas Arsenijevic, Hiroshi Hara, Pietro Tonolo, Gabriele Mirabassi, Gabriele Evangelista, Luigi Bonafede, Giuseppe Andaloro, Andrea Bacchetti and he collaborated with Francesco Cafiso, Dado Moroni, Dino Rubino and Enrico Zanisi.